 Choose whatever style pitcher and glasses work best for your event.

-Ingredients For White Wine Sangria Recipe:
+Ingredients For White Wine Sangria

 - Any good quality sparkling cider like Martinelli’s will work well in this white wine sangria.

 - Apples and pears are both popular for Christmas sangrias, they make a pretty presentation.
-And they are tasty.

 White wine Sangria with sparkling cider is a perfect light fall and winter alcoholic beverage.
 For this christmas sangria we add Fresh Rosemary sprigs and fresh cranberries.